- Client challenge

-This renewable energy company began as a joint venture with some powerful momentum behind it.
-Its two marquee parent companies have $430 billion in combined annual revenues and are strongly committed to growing their renewable energy footprint.
-When the organization asked KPMG to set up their new finance and procurement systems quickly, they wanted practices that would both meet their own needs and harmonize with existing requirements from their parent companies.
-Of course, no one could anticipate the impact of COVID-19, including shelter-in-place mandates that kept both our client’s and KPMG project teams working from home during the project’s testing and training stages.
+Atlantic Shores Offshore Wind (ASOW) began as a joint venture with some powerful momentum behind it.
+Its two marquee parent companies, Shell New Energies US (Shell) and Électricité de France Renewables North America (EdF), have $430 billion in combined annual revenues and are strongly committed to growing their renewable energy footprint.
+When ASOW asked KPMG to set up their new finance and procurement systems quickly, they wanted practices that would both meet their own needs and harmonize with existing requirements from their parent companies.
+Of course, no one could anticipate the impact of COVID-19, including shelter-in-place mandates that kept both ASOW and KPMG project teams working from home during the project’s testing and training stages.

 Benefits to client

 The energy company has established from-scratch, leading finance and procurement functions as part of their operational backbone, enabled by Microsoft Dynamics cloud technology.
 Benefits include:

 - an efficient, lower-cost-of-ownership solution in place, aligned to the business

 - finance and procurement policies and practices harmonized to work with the global requirements of parent companies, within their hub-and-spoke holding company structures

 - completely remote platform deployment, including typically high-touch stages of testing and staff training, successfully demonstrated in the midst of COVID-19 stay-at-home conditions

 - Future of Finance/Procurement innovation modeled for potential adoption by other portfolio companies.

 Combining our KPMG Powered Enterprise approach with Microsoft Dynamics cloud technology, we remotely deployed ASOW’s finance platform during COVID-19 conditions and against an ambitious launch schedule without interruption.
 Now operationally live, the company models how a leading finance function can drive business innovation from the back office.
 KPMG: